 Rodent season is upon us.
 You’ve probably heard that said with some sort of ominous undertones at one point or another.
 Nothing makes homeowners cringe like the possibility of dealing with a rodent infestation.

-Whether it be mice, rats, or other vermin, it is the time of year where we hear about them the most.
+Whether it be mice, rats, or other vermin, it is the time of year when we hear about them the most.
 Here is some background on just what rodent season is and what you can do to minimize damage and prevent it from happening to you.

 Prepare For Rodent Season?